Freya-LR/CS6601-A0/README.md

 This assignment is designed to help you get comfortable with your local python environment and Git, introduce you to jupyter notebooks and provide a refresher on the python language.
 After following this you will proceed with learning about jupyter notebooks in the `notebook.ipynb` (where you will make your first graded submission!).
 Let's get started!

-If you have not setup your Python environment, STOP and complete the environment setup at https://github.gatech.edu/omscs6601/env_setup.
+If you have not setup your Python environment, ####STOP...
+Complete the environment setup at https://github.gatech.edu/omscs6601/env_setup.
 Then return here.

 ### Table of Contents
 - [Get repository](#repo)